runpod/docs/docs/serverless/architecture.md

 ### Key components

-1. **Serverless endpoints**: The REST API endpoints that serve your application and receive client requests.
+1. **Endpoints**: The REST API endpoints that serve your application and receive client requests.
-2. **Serverless workers**: Container instances that execute your code when triggered by requests.
+2. **Workers**: Container instances that execute your code when triggered by requests.
 3. **Queue system**: Buffers requests when workers are busy to ensure reliable job processing.
-4. **Job manager**: Handles job lifecycle including execution, monitoring, and result delivery.
-5. **Storage system**: Manages temporary storage for request/response data (retained for 30 minutes).
-6. **Network volumes**: Optional persistent storage that can be shared across workers.

 ### Request flow

 1. **Request submission**: A client sends a request to the RunPod API (`https://api.runpod.ai/v2/{endpoint_id}/{operation}`).
-2. **Request queuing**: If no workers are available, the request is placed in a queue.
+2. **Request queue**: If not workers are available, the request is placed in a queue.
+3. **Cold start**: RunPod automatically start workers as needed.
-3. **Worker assignment**: An available worker is assigned to process the request.
+4. **Worker assignment**: An available worker is assigned to process the request.
-4. **Code execution**: Your handler function executes in the worker container.
+5. **Code execution**: Your handler function executes in the worker container.
-5. **Result delivery**: The result is returned to the client (synchronously or asynchronously).
+6. **Result delivery**: The result is returned to the client (synchronously or asynchronously).

 ```plaintext
 ┌─────────┐     ┌─────────────┐     ┌──────────────┐     ┌─────────┐